Median Nerve Entrapment, It’s More Than Carpal Tunnel

 Why you might be feeling pain or experiencing symptoms in more than one area

-Entrapment syndromes sometimes can develop into more radiating type pain or there may be concurrent pain in the same affected limb more distal or proximal to the initial site of entrapment.
-This is known as the Double crush phenomenon which occurs when a nerve, already compressed at one site (like the wrist in carpal tunnel syndrome), becomes more vulnerable to symptoms if there's additional compression elsewhere (e.g., neck, shoulder, forearm).
-This concept suggests that multiple, even if subclinical or mild compressions collectively contribute the overall health of the nerve.
-It emphasizes the interconnected nature of nerve pathways and why it is important that treatment considers the whole nerve pathway rather than looking at the one area in isolation.
+Entrapment syndromes can sometimes develop into more radiating-type pain, or there may be concurrent symptoms in the same affected limb, more distal or proximal to the initial site of entrapment.
+This is known as the Double Crush Phenomenon, which occurs when a nerve, already compressed at one site (like the wrist in carpal tunnel syndrome), becomes more vulnerable if there’s additional compression elsewhere (e.g., neck, shoulder, forearm).

 Home Exercises and Stretches